-- Schools must follow CDC guidance for allowing a student or staff member to return to school after exhibiting symptoms of COVID-19.
-If a person is not diagnosed by a healthcare provider (physician, nurse practitioner, or physician assistant) with COVID-19 they can return to school: - Once there is no fever, without the use of fever reducing medicines, and they have felt well for 24 hours - If they have been diagnosed with another condition and has a healthcare provider written note stating, they are clear to return to school - If a person is diagnosed with COVID-19 by a healthcare provider based on a test or their symptoms or does not get a COVID-19 test but has had symptoms, they should not be at school and should stay at home until: - \circ $\;$ It has been at least ten days since the individual first had symptoms
+- □ Schools must follow CDC, NYSDOH and/or local health department guidance for allowing a student or staff member to return to school. - □ If a person is not diagnosed by a healthcare provider (physician, nurse practitioner, or physician assistant) with COVID-19 they can return to school: - Once there is no fever, without the use of fever reducing medicines, and they have felt well for 24 hours - □ If a person is diagnosed with COVID-19 by a healthcare provider based on a test they may not be at school and must stay at home until: - Cleared from isolation by the Health Department - The CDC provides specific guidance for individuals who are on home isolation regarding when the isolation may end.
+Discontinuation of Isolation for Persons with COVID-19 Not in Healthcare Settings.